Login

 4

 Wait for the brass to cool.
-Depending on the size of your mold this will take an hour or more.
-Don't be afraid to wait a little longer if it still looks molten to you.
-Brass generally cools pretty quickly.
-[3]
+The cooling time will vary depending on the mold size, potentially taking an hour or more.
+Don’t hesitate to wait longer if it appears molten to you.
+Brass typically cools rapidly.

 5. {"smallUrl":"https:\/\/www.wikihow.com\/images\/thumb\/7\/70\/Cast-Brass-Step-12.jpg\/v4-460px-Cast-Brass-Step-12.jpg","bigUrl":"\/images\/thumb\/7\/70\/Cast-Brass-Step-12.jpg\/aid-v4-728px-Cast-Brass-Step-12.jpg","smallWidth":460,"smallHeight":345,"bigWidth":728,"bigHeight":546,"licensing":"<div class=\"mw-parser-output\"><p>License: <a target=\"_blank\" rel=\"nofollow noreferrer noopener\" class=\"external text\" href=\"https:\/\/creativecommons.org\/licenses\/by-nc-sa\/3.0\/\">Creative Commons<\/a><br>\n<\/p><p><br \/>\n<\/p><\/div>"}